-Russian attacks batter Ukraine as Putin warns of ‘traitors’
+Hundreds feared trapped in Ukraine theater hit by airstrike

 Earlier Wednesday, Zelenskyy went before the U.S. Congress via video and, invoking Pearl Harbor and 9/11, pleaded with America for more weapons and tougher sanctions against Russia, saying: “We need you right now.”

-U.S. President Joe Biden announced the U.S. was sending an additional $800 million in military aid to Ukraine.
+President Joe Biden announced the U.S. was sending an additional $800 million in military aid to Ukraine.
 He also called Putin a “war criminal,” in his sharpest condemnation since the invasion began.

 Although Moscow’s ground advance on the Ukrainian capital appeared largely stalled, Putin said earlier that the operation was unfolding “successfully, in strict accordance with pre-approved plans.”
 He also decried Western sanctions against Moscow, accusing the West of trying to “squeeze us, to put pressure on us, to turn us into a weak, dependent country.”